Mercury13/unicodia/README.md

 ## Platforms
 **Win7/10/11 x64 only.** Rationale:
 * WXP, WVista and W8 are completely abandoned by all imaginable software.
+Though I did some improvements specially for W8.
 * No obstacles for x86, just untested because no one compiled Qt for x86.
 * Recently checked Windows 11, and it works.